bbauska/CSS-Notes4Pros/README.md

 /* false */
 &lt;checkbox*gt;:not(:checked) ~ [sibling of checkbox & parent of target] <target></code></pre>

-Note that <checkbox>, &lbrack;sibling ...&rbrack; and &lt;target&gt; should be replaced by the proper selectors. &lbrack;sibling ...&rbrack;
+Note that &lt;checkbox&gt;, &lbrack;sibling ...&rbrack; and &lt;target&gt; should be replaced by the proper selectors. &lbrack;sibling ...&rbrack;
 can be a specific selector, (often if you're lazy) simply * or nothing if the target is already a sibling of the checkbox.

 Examples for the above HTML structure would be: